/

 Claims settlement cycle time is the total elapsed time from when a policyholder files a claim (first notice of loss, or FNOL) until the claim is formally closed and paid.
 It answers the question: how long does it take your organization to turn a loss notification into a resolved claim with money in the customer's hands?

-Lorikeet is an AI customer support platform that helps insurers accelerate claims intake, automate simple claims triage, and reduce cycle time through intelligent workflow automation.
+Lorikeet is an AI customer support platform built for complex and regulated industries like insurance.
+It helps insurers accelerate FNOL intake, automate simple claims triage, and reduce cycle time with omnichannel workflow automation across chat, email, voice, and SMS.

 How to Calculate It